ConnorOtter/CSC211/README.md

 # CSC211
-Work done for CSC211 at URI
+Work done for CSC211 at University of Rhode Island

 Each assignment has its own folder